donghuynh0/hadoop/README.md

   cd hadoop
   ```

-Note: The containers bundle a JDK; you do not need Java on the host.
+Note: You do not need Java on the host.

 ## Services